poly-hammer/meta-human-dna-addon/docs/user-interface/output.md

     Mesh names should follow the LOD naming convention that Metahuman's use.
 This is how the exporter will know which LOD level to assign a mesh to.

 #### Output Folder
 This is a single path to the folder where all the data will be exported.
-The `.dna` file will be put in this folder, using the name of the [Rig Logic Instance](../terminology.md#rig-logic-instance), as well as the `vertex_colors.json`.

-Textures are exported to a `maps` folder within this directory.

-When the [Send to Unreal](#send-to-unreal) operator is used, the FBX files as well as the minimal DNA (only includes bone position updates) are exported to a `export` folder within this directory.
+The `.dna` components will be put in this folder, and textures are exported to a `Maps` folder within this directory.

 ## Operators
-### Export to Disk
+### Export Only Component
 Export only the selected component (`head`, `body`) to a single DNA file.
 No textures or supporting files will be exported.
 This is faster then running a full export, especially if you only need to update the DNA of 1 component.

 ### Send to MetaHuman Creator